Powerlearnproject/se-assignment-day-2-git-and-github-Nyasimi1/README.md

   4. Once fixed, the issue is linked to a pull request for review.
   5. After review and testing, the issue is moved to “Done.”
 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+- Common challenges and Pitfalls with their solutions;
+  1. Accidentally overwriting changes made by other team members- Regularly pull changes from the main branch
+  2. Committing sensitive data to a public repository- specify files or directories that should not be tracked by Git.
+  3. Making changes directly on the main branch- Create separate branches for each fix.
+  4. Vague commit messages- Write descriptive and concise commit messages for easy tracking.
+- Best practices;
+  1. Commit changes regularly with clear and concise commit messages.
+  2. Use pull requests to propose changes and reviews.
+  3. Create branches for different features.
+  4. Ask for help or learn from others.
+  5. Run automated tests whenever changes are made.
+  6.